Pseudo2Real: Task Arithmetic for Pseudo-Label Correction in Automatic Speech Recognition: Acknowledgement

 \section{Acknowledgement}

-We thank the National Center for High-performance Computing (NCHC) of the National Applied Research Laboratories (NARLabs) in Taiwan for providing computational and storage resources.
+This work was supported by the Ministry of Education (MOE) of Taiwan under the Taiwan Centers of Excellence in Artificial Intelligence project, through the NTU Artificial Intelligence Center of Research Excellence (NTU AI-CoRE).
+We also thank the National Center for High-performance Computing (NCHC) of the National Applied Research Laboratories (NARLabs) in Taiwan for providing computational and storage resources.
 We sincerely thank Dianna Yee, Colin Lea, and Ting-Yao Hu for their valuable feedback and insightful suggestions on this work.